 It is important to gather a complete past medical and surgical history when evaluating for pregnancy and diagnosing an intrauterine pregnancy.
-Pelvic inflammatory disease, intrauterine device (IUDs), prior ectopic pregnancies, and dysplasia are all risk factors for ectopic pregnancies.
-Additionally, infertility treatment increases the risk for heterotopic pregnancies.
+Pelvic inflammatory disease, an intrauterine device (IUDs), prior ectopic pregnancies, and dysplasia are all risk factors for ectopic pregnancies.
+Additionally, infertility treatment increases the risk of heterotopic pregnancies.

 Limitations to serum or urine qualitative HCG testing was described above (see specimen collection).

 The list of early pregnancy complications is vast, including ectopic pregnancy, heterotopic pregnancy, molar pregnancy, and miscarriage.
 The provider needs to visualize an intrauterine pregnancy for reasons discussed in prior sections.